maddikasirireddy/Bio-page/README.md

 📄 *About
 This webpage highlights*:

-   👩‍💻 My background as an incoming first year B.Tech Computer Science (AI & ML) student at Newton School of Technology.
+   👩‍💻 My background as an first year B.Tech Computer Science (AI & ML) student at Newton School of Technology.

    🤖 My passion for technology, coding, AI, and robotics.